MB-326 in 1/72 scale: : kit review & building report of the ITALERI kit

 Finally, a semi-matt varnish, using a mix of Johnson Future with a few drops mixed in of Tamiya matting agent "Flat Base" X21 was airbrushed.
 That completed this MB-326 model of Zaire Congo.

-Congo was a Belgium colony which the Belgium King Leopold regarded as his own personal property.
+Congo was a Belgium colony which was Belgium King Leopold II own "personal property" until 1908.
+It was than a Belgian colony.
 Not a lot of internal development took place.
-In 1951 King Boudewijn of Belgium took over from his father Leoplod who was forced to resign.
+In 1951 King Boudewijn of Belgium took over from his father Leopold who was forced to resign.
 Still, Congo was considered a sort of personal property of the Belgian Kingdom.
 Meanwhile in Congo the nationalist Lumumba attained support from the population for independence.
 After international pressure, Congo became independent July 1960.
 The United Nations (referred to as ONUC) assisted here to establish independence.
 The Force Aérienne Congolaise, or FAC) was set up.
 Some armed T-6 Texans were first used and the CIA supported the armed forces in the 1960s.
-Also soon through a coup d état in Congo general Mobutu seized power in Congo, still supported by the Belgian King Boudewijn.
-Mobutu as real dictator sat firmly in power.
-Lumumba was imprisoned and murdered.
+In those days unrest remained and the local Katanga / Shaba region with large minerals (like Uranium) wanted to seperate, secretly supported by Belgian business men.
+Again the UN was involved with Swedish Saab J-29 Tunnan jets being deployed.
+Through a coup d état in Congo Mobutu seized power in November 1965 in Congo, still supported by the Belgians.
+Mobutu was real dictator that sat firmly in power.

 Zaire acquired 17 MB-326GB jets in the mid 1970s